ramiroespinosaoficial78/Video-Chat/README.md

 # Video-Chat
 A Video Chat Application made using WebRTC

-This is a video chat application made as part of my Udemy Course, [Practical WebRTC: A Complete WebRTC Bootcamp for Beginners](https://www.udemy.com/course/practical-webrtc-a-complete-webrtc-bootcamp-for-beginners/)

 The front end is pure HTML,CSS,Javascript.
 The Backend is in Node.js.